-Table 1 reports summary information on economic activity in main employment for all workers aged between 18 and 65 for each available year.
+Table 1 reports summary information on economic activity in main employment for all workers aged between 18 and 65 computed from the PNADs betweeen 1992 and 2004.
 All descriptive analysis makes use of individual sample weights provided by IBGE.
 In any year just over half of the economically active are engaged in paid employment.
-This proportion seems quite stable although there is some evidence of an upturn in the proportion towards the very end of the period.
-However, the proportion of public sector workers, who by definition have registered contracts, falls from 27.4% of employees in 1992 to 23.6% in 2001.

-The next largest group by economic activity are the self-employed (own-account workers), comprising almost of quarter of the economically active.
+This proportion seems quite stable although there is some evidence of an upturn in the proportion towards the end of the period.
+However the proportion of public sector workers, by definition with registered contracts, falls from 27.4% in 1992 to 23.4% in 2004.
+The next largest group are the self-employed (own-account workers), comprising almost of quarter of the economically active.
 A further four percent are entrepreneurs employing others.
-There is some slight evidence that employers as a proportion of the total have risen over the period, but no discernable trend in the proportion of the self-employed.
+There is some slight evidence that employers as a proportion have risen over the period, but no discernable trend in the proportion of the self-employed.
 A further 1.1% of the overall total, in 1992, are individuals whose main status is as an employee, but have self-employed or employer status in a second activity.
-This figure drops slightly to 0.95% in 2001.
+This figure rises to 1.9% in 2004.
 Thus in 1992 28.4% of economically active adults could be regarded as engaged in some broad form of entrepreneurial activity, either as main or secondary activity.
-This total remains virtually unchanged at 28.3% in 2001.
+This total remains virtually unchanged at 28.5% in 2004.
 So overall these data appear to offer little support for rising entrepreneurialism.

-The fastest growing group as a proportion of the total is domestic workers, rising from 6.2% in 1992 to 7.8% in 2001.
+The fastest growing group as a proportion of the total is domestic workers, rising from 6.2% in 1992 to 7.8% from 2001 onwards.
 This is an employment group traditionally associated with informality, although as we shall see there should be no automatic presumption that domestic workers are unregistered and unprotected.
 Increasing employment of domestic staff may reflect rising standards of living in Brazil, particularly amongst upper and middle earners.
 The data allow the identification of three further categories of employment, each of which may be regarded as informal: non-remunerated employment (typically in a family business), subsistence agricultural workers and temporary workers.
 As a proportion of the total each if these is small.
 For each proportion there is some evidence of a downward trend.

-In order to assess the possible size of the informal sector we adopt three different definitions to distinguish formality and informality.
+In order to assess the possible size of the informal sector we adopt three different definitions to distinguish formality and informality:

-A (contract status): a worker is defined as formal if they have a signed labour card in any employment.
-Through its questionnaire routing the PNAD regards all public sector employees as having signed labour cards.
-Those who are self-employed or employers in their main occupation are classified as formal if they have a signed labour card from another paid second job.
+A (contract status): a worker is defined as formal is they have a signed labour card in any employment.
+Through questionnaire routing the PNAD regards all public sector employees as having signed labour cards.
+Those who are self-employed or employers in their main job are classified as formal if they have a signed labour card from another paid second job.

 B (social security status): a worker is defined as formal if they make contributions to a social security institute (federal, state or municipal) in respect of any employment.
 The PNAD asks all workers regardless of economic status or sector if they make social security contributions.
 C (formal activity): a worker is defined as formal if they are employed in an establishment of more than five employees.
 The self-employed and employers are defined as formal if their occupation is "creative and technical" or "administrative" (to capture "professional" activities).
 All domestic, non-remunerated, subsistence and temporary workers are defined as informal, along with all the self-employed and employers in occupations other than "creative and technical" and "administrative".